termitereform/JunkPile/emacs-on-windows.md

 can, for example, find file, hit `~\Org\somefile.org` and it'll work as expected.

-And, of course, cou can use `(getenv "home")` in your config and have that do something useful.
+And, of course, you can use `(getenv "home")` in your config and have that do something useful.

 # Daemon-Client Setup in Windows